RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Automatic retries on error**

 How many times to automatically retry scraping if an error is encountered, from 0 to 10.
+Note that this is only applied when running in automatic or semi-automatic mode and not when for instance using the single-game scraper.
+It also doesn't apply to non-recoverable errors such as insufficient permissions or if the disk is full.

 **Retry attempt timer**